Petoi Doc Center

 Calibrate the servo controller chip PCA9685 on the NyBoard

-This calibration makes the servo controller (PCA9685 chip)'s angle signal more precise.
-Use a short jumper wire to connect the PWM pin 3 (the signal pin of one of the servo pins) and Grove pin A3 and hold the wire steady.
+This calibration makes the servo controller's (PCA9685 chip) angle signal more precise.
+Use a short jumper wire to connect the PWM pin 3 (the signal pin of one of the servo pins) and Grove pin A3 and steady the wire.
+It doesn’t have to be a dedicated jumper wire.
+Any thin metal wire, such as a straightened paper clip, can work as long as it can connect the pins.

-The program will measure the pulse width of the signal and automatically calibrate the chip after getting three identical readings successive.
+The program measures the pulse width of the signal and automatically calibrates the chip after getting three identical readings successively.
 It usually takes less than 2 seconds.
 The board will beep three times to indicate the calibration is done.
-The calibration offset will be saved to the board for the next time of bootup.
+The calibration offset will be saved to the board for the next bootup.
 The process should be done at least once, and we have calibrated every board after October 2022.
 But you can still do it by yourself, just in case.

 Finish uploading the firmware

-After the uploading is complete, the status bar will update the corresponding result such as the success or failure of firmware uploading.
-If the uploading is successful, a message window of "Firmware upload complete!" will pop up at the same time.
+After the upload, the status bar will update the corresponding result, such as the success or failure of firmware uploading.
+If the uploading is successful, a message window of "Firmware upload complete!" will pop up simultaneously.

 Note:

-When you open the software and upload the firmware for the first time, the program will first upload the "Parameters" firmware, then upload the "Main function" firmware.
-If you re-upload after a successful upload, the program will only upload the "Main function" firmware as long as you only modified the "Mode" option.
+1. When you open the software and upload the firmware for the first time, the program will first upload the "Parameters" firmware and then the "Main function" firmware.
+If you re-upload after a successful upload, the program will only upload the "Main function" firmware as long as you only modify the "Mode" option.

-If the NyBoard is not connected to the battery and powered on, you will hear repetitive descending melodies, indicating that the battery is low or not connected.
+2. If the NyBoard is not connected to the battery and powered on, you will hear repetitive descending melodies, indicating that the battery is low or disconnected.
 You need to connect the battery and turn on its power.